Hallikainen/pygamee/README.md

 <div>
   <p>RoboJump 3000 is a classic platformer game where the player controls a robot that needs to jump from one platform to another to stay in the game.
 The goal is to collect as many coins as possible.
 The difficulty increases incrementally due to the presence of ghosts (known as "mörkö") and the increasing speed of the platforms.
 This game project was a part of course called "Python programming MOOC" offered by Helsinki University.
   </p>
   <p>The animation of the game was created with a Python module called <a href="https://en.wikipedia.org/wiki/Pygame">Pygame</a>.
-The logic in the code is briefly the following:
+The logic in the code is the following:
     <ul>
       <li>The platforms, coins, and ghosts are represented as groups of images, with their coordinates defined in a dictionary.</li>
       <li>All elements (except for the robot) move downward at a predefined speed, which increases incrementally and makes it harder to stay in the game.</li>